 After the response file is generated, it can be used to uninstall the product, remove the product files, and update the standard installation registry.
-For more information, read the topic on recording a response file with Installation Manager in the Installation Manager information center.
+For more information, read the topic on recording a response file with Installation Manager in the Installation Manager information Center.

 - c.
-Click Uninstall. - d.
-In the Uninstall Packages panel, select IBM Websphere Edge Components: Load Balancer for IPv4 and IPv6, and click Next. - e.
-Review the summary information. - f.
 Click Uninstall.

+- d.
+In the Uninstall Packages window, select IBM Websphere Edge Components: Load Balancer for IPv4 and IPv6 and click Next.

+- e.
+Review the summary information.

+- f.
+Click Uninstall.

-Review the results: - If the uninstallation is successful, the program displays a message that indicates success. - If the uninstallation is not successful, click View log to troubleshoot the problem. - g.
-Click Finish. - h.
-Close Installation Manager.
-Click File > Exit. - 3.
-Use the response file to uninstall the product silently From a command line, on each of the systems from which you want to uninstall the product, change to the eclipse subdirectory in the directory in which you installed Installation Manager, and use the response file that you created to silently uninstall the product.
+- If the uninstallation is successful, the program displays a message that indicates success.

+- If the uninstallation is not successful, click View log to troubleshoot the problem.

+- g.
+Click Finish.

+- h.
+Click File > Exit to close Installation Manager. - 3.
+Use the response file to uninstall the product silently

+From a command line on each of the systems from which you want to uninstall the product, change to the eclipse subdirectory in the directory where you installed Installation Manager and use the response file that you created to silently uninstall the product.
 For example, run the following command as an administrator:

-AIX HP-UX Linux Solaris ./IBMIMlauncher.ini silent-install.ini -input /var/temp/uninstall_response_file.xml -log /var/temp/uninstall_log.xml Windows IBMIMc.exelauncher.ini silent-install.ini -input C:\temp\uninstall_response_file.xml -log C:\temp\uninstall_log.xml
+'''

+./IBMIM --launcher.ini silent-install.ini

+-input /var/temp/uninstall_response_file.xml

+-log /var/temp/uninstall_log.xml

+IBMIMc.exe --launcher.ini silent-install.ini

+-input C:\temp\uninstall_response_file.xml

+-log C:\temp\uninstall log.xml

+'''

-Refer to the Installation Manager information center for more information.
+Refer to the Installation Manager Information Center for more information.